Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

       - Geometrical meaning
     * - A-optimality
       -   :math:`\text{trace}(\mathbf{V}) = \text{trace}(\mathbf{M}^{-1})`
-      - Minimizing this is equivalent to minimizing enclosing box of the confidence ellipse
+      - Minimizing this is equivalent to minimizing the enclosing box of the confidence ellipse
     * - Pseudo A-optimality
       -   :math:`\text{trace}(\mathbf{M})`
       - Maximizing this is equivalent to maximizing the dimensions of the enclosing box of the Fisher Information Matrix